cupid-ide/cupid/doc/runtime.rst

 the output trace.
 If you do not set this environment variable, all PETs will be traced by default.
-Each PET should be separated by a space, and you can use the notation "X-Y" to indicate a range of PETs.  **A good approach is to trace only the root PET of each component in the NUOPC application.**
+Each PET should be separated by a space, and you can use the notation "X-Y" to indicate a range of PETs.  **A good approach is to trace only the root PET of each component in the NUOPC application.** Note that PET zero will always be traced, regardless of the `ESMF_RUNTIME_TRACE_PETLIST` setting.

 .. code-block:: bash